Bam Margera Back In Rehab And ‘Doing Really Good,’ Getting Support From ‘Jackass’ Co-Stars After Bar Arrest

 Margera was then admitted to a hospital suffering from edema, and from there reportedly went back to rehab.

-As The Daily Mail reported, things seem to have improved for Margera in the two weeks that followed his arrest.
+As Daily Mail reported, things seem to have improved for Margera in the two weeks that followed his arrest.
 He was spotted having lunch at a Mexican restaurant in Los Angeles with a man who was later identified as his sober companion from Wavelengths Recovery, where Margera is reportedly receiving outpatient treatment.

 On Friday, Margera was stopped by TMZ and said he was doing “really good,” thanks in part to the support of Jackass friends Steve-O and Johnny Knoxville.
 Margera struck an optimistic tone when relaying the visits they had paid him while in rehab, appearing very grateful for their support.